sundeepbassi/supershop_v1/README.md

 - There is a single method of payment.

-With the e-commerce applications in mind, what kind of features might be included within the business model?
+With the e-commerce applications in mind, what kind of features might be included within the business website model?

 - A contact us form.